Aung San Suu Kyi Fast Facts - KTVZ

 November 18, 2011 – Nyan Win, the spokesman for Suu Kyi’s National League for Democracy, says that Suu Kyi will participate in the next elections.
 Suu Kyi’s National League for Democracy announced earlier in the day that it planned to re-register as a political party and participate in all future parliamentary elections.

-December 13, 2011 – The National League for Democracy is granted permission to register for future elections in Myanmar.
+December 13, 2011 – The NLD is granted permission to register for future elections in Myanmar.

 January 18, 2012 – Registers to run for a parliamentary seat.